VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Auth key for /debug/pprof.
 It overrides httpAuth settings -remoteRead.basicAuth.password string
+    	Optional basic auth password for -remoteRead.url -remoteRead.basicAuth.passwordFile string
-    	Optional basic auth password for -remoteRead.url -remoteRead.basicAuth.username string
+    	Optional path to basic auth password to use for -remoteRead.url -remoteRead.basicAuth.username string
-    	Optional basic auth username for -remoteRead.url -remoteRead.ignoreRestoreErrors
+    	Optional basic auth username for -remoteRead.url -remoteRead.bearerToken string
+    	Optional bearer auth token to use for -remoteRead.url.
+  -remoteRead.bearerTokenFile string
+    	Optional path to bearer token file to use for -remoteRead.url.
+  -remoteRead.ignoreRestoreErrors
     	Whether to ignore errors from remote storage when restoring alerts state on startup. (default true) -remoteRead.lookback duration